Camp is not just for Kids!

 Plan your family, friends or church reunion or time by yourself.
 Schedule a quilting, hiking, crafting, Bible study, yoga, youth or music group for a retreat.
 Or register for one of our program events.

 Relax or meditate at the outdoor mountain or river chapel, & prayer flag garden.
-Play at camp (basket, volley, & gaga ball, horseshoes, ladder ball, corn hole, ping pong, swings, babbling creek….) or, walk to the mountain tram, horseback riding, go-carts, hikes, miniature golf, ice cream, gift shops and of course the beautiful glacial Wallowa Lake which includes boating, swimming and fishing.
+Play at camp (basket, volley, & gaga ball, horseshoes, 9 Square in the Air, ladder ball, corn hole, ping pong, swings, babbling creek….) or, walk to the mountain tram, horseback riding, go-carts, hikes, miniature golf, ice cream, gift shops and of course the beautiful glacial Wallowa Lake which includes boating, swimming and fishing.

 After s’mores over a campfire, under a star-filled sky, curl up in a comfy bed under a handmade quilt for a of peaceful night’s sleep.